magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ## Hook up the data model in Reagent

-The very first step to hook the data model in Reagent is easy as defining a vector of maps:
+The very first step to hook the data model in Reagent is easy as defining a vector of maps resembling the array of objects from the JS `data` variable:

 ```clj
 cljs.user> (def data [{:id 1